Transportation

 Consolidated Rent- A-Car (ConRAC) Facility

-IDS Group, Inc. is part of the winning LA Gateway Partners team of the Consolidated Rent- A-Car (ConRAC) project at Los Angeles International Airport (LAWA).
-The project utilized a Private Partnership (P3) DBFOM delivery method to construct and operate the facility.
+IDS Group, Inc. is part of the LA Gateway Partners team selected to deliver the Consolidated Rent-A-Car (ConRAC) facility at Los Angeles International Airport through a Private Partnership (P3) Design-Build-Finance-Operate-Maintain (DBFOM) model.
+This project consolidated 23 scattered rental car locations into a single, strategically located complex near the 405 and 105 freeways.

 SERVICES PROVIDED: